phiamo/MopaBootstrapBundle/Resources/doc/3-form-extension-templates.md

 Form Field Help
 ---------------

-Every Form Field component representing a Field not a Form (e.g. inputs, textarea, radiobuttons beeing not expanded etc) has several new attributes:
+Every Form Field component representing a Field, not a Form, (e.g. inputs, textarea, radiobuttons beeing not expanded etc) has several new attributes:

   - help_inline: beeing shown right of the element if there is space